msarfalkhamidi/msarfalkhamidi/README.md

 - 👋 Hi, I’m @msarfalkhamidi
-- 👀 I’m interested in web development and python programming
+- 👀 I’m interested in python programming and data science
-- 🌱 I’m currently learning basic programming
+- 🌱 I’m currently studying in Universitas Negeri Yogyakarta
 - 📫 How to reach me?
 You can send an e-mail to msarfal.2020@student.uny.ac.id

 <!---